 Fit and proper assessments in the Caribbean Netherlands

 The purpose of our supervision is to ensure sound and ethical financial institutions that meet their obligations, and the assessment procedure is an important part of this.
-Fit and proper management and supervisory board members are essential to an enterprise’s strategy and corporate culture, and therefore to its soundness and future viability.
+Fit and proper management and supervisory board members are essential to an institution’s strategy and corporate culture, and therefore to its soundness and future viability.

 Contact